nathsagar96/insurespring/README.md

-# Insurance Management Platform
+# Insure Spring

 ## Project Description

-The Insurance Management Platform is a Spring Boot application designed for efficiently managing clients, policies, and claims.
+The Insure Spring is a Spring Boot application designed for efficiently managing clients, policies, and claims.
 It allows users to perform CRUD operations on these entities while ensuring data integrity, validation, and a seamless API experience.
 The application uses Spring Boot 3, Java 21, and modern Spring practices, including features like Java Records for DTOs, global exception handling, and input validation.